tamadeu/crud/README.md

 # crud
- CRUD study with PHP and MySQL
+ CRUD study with PHP and MySQL.

+ Tables from DataTables.net.
+Really easy to use and very handy.

 ## Creating the Database Table

 Execute the following SQL query to create a table named employees inside your MySQL database.
-We will use this table for all of our future operations.

 ```
 CREATE TABLE employees (